 The solicitation focuses on areas where small businesses can have an impact on the bioenergy industry.
 Previous topics include feedstock logistics, bio-oil conversion technology, waste-to-energy, process intensification, and biomass cookstoves.
 Expanded descriptions of these topics are also available at the Office of Science SBIR / STTR website.

-Through the FY 2021 SBIR/STTR Phase 1, Release 2 funding opportunity, BETO will advance its mission to help transform the Nation's renewable and abundant biomass resources into cost-competitive, high-performance biofuels, bioproducts, and biopower by soliciting applications focused on broadening participation.
+Awardees for the FY 2022 Phase 2, Release 2 funding opportunity were announced on July 11, 2022 and include six projects funded by BETO.
+BETO will advance its mission to help transform the Nation’s renewable and abundant biomass resources into cost-competitive, high-performance biofuels, bioproducts, and biopower through these selected projects.

 Please visit the Office of Energy Efficiency (EERE) and Renewable Energy's SBIR/STTR page to learn about small business funding opportunities in other EERE research areas.